venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 ### How to deal with outliers?
 ### How to deal with missing values?

+Missing data can be handled by imputing values using techniques such as mean imputation or regression imputation.
+Outlier values can be detected and removed using methods such as Z-score or interquartile range (IQR) based outlier detection.

 ### Explain Gradient descent and Stochastic gradient descent.
 Which one would you prefer?